ozzush/distributed-ledger-hw2-smart-contract/README.md

 ### Files

-Ensure both `OzushExchangeOffice.sol` and `OsuzhToken.sol` are present in your project.
+Ensure both `OzushExchangeOffice.sol` and `OzushToken.sol` are present in your project.
 If using Remix, import them from your local GitHub repository or paste them manually.

 ### Remix Setup